ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

   - Code called by ReadStateService must ignore deleted keys and values, accept truncated or extended sets, and accept old or new values.
     Or it should use a read lock.

+In general, avoid using large sets of values as RocksDB keys or values.

 ### RocksDB read locks
 [rocksdb-read-locks]: #rocksdb-read-locks